argha2000/My-Projects/README.md

 # My-Projects
-This repository contains the notebooks for my ML projects.
+This repository contains the notebooks for my ML and Data Analysis projects.